HiMinds/himinds-iot-project-embedded-pc-nodejs-mqtt-adc-simulator/README.md

 # himinds-iot-project-embedded-pc-nodejs-mqtt-adc-simulator

-Simulates ADC, creates a nice sine wave, control frequency, offset, amplitude
+Simulates an ADC and posts value on MQTT.
+The ADC value is a sine wave and you can control the frequency, offset and amplitude.
+Part of Home Energy Monitor project.